SemW95/Splitty/docs/agendas/ta-meeting-6.md

     - All tasks felt manageable?
 - **Announcements by the team (2 min)**
 - **Summary of last weeks sprint (3 min)**
-    - Updated JPA to 3.2.0-M1 (Lukas Millieška): This update was needed since we use 'Instant' and we started experiencing problems with the database.
+    - Updated JPA to 3.2.0-M1 (Lukas Milieška): This update was needed since we use 'Instant' and we started experiencing problems with the database.
     - Nearly finished all tests for the JPA Repository classes:
         - JPA tests for the EventRepository class (Eva Miesen)
         - JPA tests for the TagRepository class (Xiaoyu Du)